 “That’s fine with me.
 I don’t know about very many restaurants.
 My mom and I usually went to fast food places like Habit and Burger King, and going to Buckhorn was like a fancy meal for us.”

 “How about The Cheesecake Factory?”

 “Yes.
-The size of the servings are large, and they have cheesecake for dessert.
+The size of the servings is large, and they have cheesecake for dessert.
 It’s probably good that you don’t have a second meet this week.
-You’ll have time to work off all the carbs from the food and dessert you’ll be eating if we go to The Cheesecake Factory.”
+If we go to The Cheesecake Factory you’ll have time to work off all the carbs from the food and dessert you’ll be eating.”

 “Sounds okay to me.
 It’ll be fun eating somewhere I’ve never been before.”